Large Media setup

 Moving from another service?

-If you are moving from another Git LFS provider, visit our Community forum for guidance on migrating your files from other LFS providers.
+If you are moving from another Git LFS provider, visit our Forums for a verified Support Guide on migrating your files from other LFS providers.

-You can see how much space these files are taking in your history with the following command:
+You can determine how much space these files are taking in your history with the following command:

 git lfs migrate info